willdurand/BazingaJsTranslationBundle/Resources/doc/index.md

 #### Assetic

-The command above is useful if you use [Assetic](http://symfony.com/doc/current/cookbook/assetic/asset_management.html):
+The command below is useful if you use [Assetic](http://symfony.com/doc/current/cookbook/assetic/asset_management.html):

 ```twig